CREATE PIPELINE

 Kafka Pipeline Syntax

-The following example statement demonstrate how to create a Kafka pipeline using the minimum required syntax:
+The following example statement demonstrates how to create a Kafka pipeline using the minimum required syntax:

 LOAD DATA KAFKA 'host.example.com/my-topic'